Inflectra/rapise-documentation/docs/Guide/spira_dashboard_2.md

 1. Immediately `Execute` the test case on the local host.
 2. `Execute` the test case on a selected Automation Host.
 It will run as soon as RapiseLauncher on that host is ready.
 3. Mark the test case as `Flaky` or remove the flag.
-4. Add default parameters to the test case.
+4. Add default parameters to the test case  (legacy, use Test Set level custom properties to control verbose and video recording).
 The list of default parameters includes:
 	- g_verboseLevel = 1
 	- g_enableVideoRecording = false
 5. `Open This Test` in Rapise.
 It is a shortcut for [Open a test from SpiraTest](/Guide/spiratest_integration/#opening-a-test-from-spiratest).